‘Trump’s strategy to counter China’s BRI: too little, too late’

-This is apropos two back-to-back letters to the Editor titled ‘Trump’s strategy to counter China’s BRI: too little, too late’ by this writer carried by the newspaper yesterday and on Thursday.
+This is apropos three letters to the Editor titled ‘Trump’s strategy to counter China’s BRI: too little, too late’ by this writer carried by the newspaper on Thursday, Friday and yesterday.
+It was acknowledged that, under the watch of U.S. leadership, the BRI has expanded to 151 countries, encompassing a combined GDP of $41 trillion and a population of approximately 5.1 billion people.
+With over $679 billion invested in infrastructure projects—including power plants, railways, highways, ports, and telecommunications—the BRI has reshaped global trade and economic connectivity.

-Additionally, Bessent and Senator James Lankford proposed leveraging US energy exports as a tool to counter China’s growing economic foothold in developing nations.

-By increasing American liquefied natural gas (LNG) and oil exports, the US could offer an energy alternative to Chinese-financed coal and fossil fuel projects under the BRI, reducing these countries’ dependence on Beijing.
+Despite the initiative’s rapid expansion over the past 12 years, the US is only now in the brainstorming phase of formulating a countermeasure.
+The current discussions revolve around developing an alternative to the BRI—one that operates under US leadership and is marketed as a more viable and transparent system of lending and investment.
+However, this realization comes too little and too late.

 Copyright Business Recorder, 2025